-The current state of affairs has forced everyone to do more shopping online—so why not get rewarded for it?
+We all do a lot more shopping online these days—so why not get rewarded for it?
 Along with the 5 percent cash back shopping at Amazon.com and Whole Foods Market, cardholders get bonus cash back for spending at restaurants, gas stations and drugstores.
-Smart spending in the bonus categories could help you offset the annual $119 membership to Amazon Prime.
+Smart spending in these bonus categories could help you offset the annual $119 membership to Amazon Prime.

 Costco Anywhere Visa® Card by Citi: Best for wholesale store shopping